 For the Streusel Topping:

 - In a medium bowl, whisk together the flour, brown sugar, cinnamon, and salt.
 Add the diced butter.
-Use your clean fingers or the tines of a fork to press and crumble the butter into the dry mixture until the mixture is cumbly and resembles wet sand.
+Use your clean fingers or the tines of a fork to press and crumble the butter into the dry mixture until the mixture is crumbly and resembles wet sand.
 For larger crumbles, squeeze a handful of the mixture together and break apart into large pieces.
 Set aside.

 For the Cake:

-- Preheat the oven to 350°F. Lightly grease 8×8-inch square baking pan and line with parchment paper.
+- Preheat the oven to 350°F. Lightly grease an 8×8-inch square baking pan and line with parchment paper.

 - In a medium bowl, whisk together the flour, baking powder, and salt.

 - In a large mixing bowl or the bowl of a stand mixer fitted with the paddle attachment, beat the butter and both sugars on medium speed until light and fluffy, about 3 minutes.
 Add the eggs one at a time, beating well between each addition.
-Scrape the bowl down then add the sour cream and vanilla and mix on low speed until combined.
+Scrape the bowl down, then add the sour cream and vanilla and mix on low speed until combined.
 Scrape down the bowl.

-- Add the dry mixture to the wet mixture and beat on low speed until just until combined, then use a spatula to scrape the bowl down and mix any stray bits in.
+- Add the dry mixture to the wet mixture and beat on low speed until just combined, then use a spatula to scrape the bowl down and mix any stray bits in.

 For the Glaze: